Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    Get a list of the peers that the node is connected to.

-   :param bool includeBootstrappers: Whether to include the bootstrapper nodes
+   :param Bool includeBootstrappers: Whether to include the bootstrapper nodes
                                      in the response.
    :returns: A list of peers.
    :rtype: |PeerListResponse|_